socrata/datasync/resources/control-config.md

 | ------------- | ------------------------------
 | Replace |  Use if the the CSV/TSV represents the desired new state for the dataset.
 DataSync will calculate the minimal set of changes required, updating the dataset accordingly.
 | Append | Deprecated.
 See Upsert.
 | Upsert | Use if the CSV/TSV contains updates to the dataset, rather than the complete dataset.
 If the dataset does not have a RowID, then all rows in the CSV are appended, even if they duplicate existing rows.
-If the dataset does have a RowID, then matching row IDs will be updated and new row IDs will be appended.  *This is not yet supported in DataSync.*
+If the dataset does have a RowID, then matching row IDs will be updated and new row IDs will be appended.
 | Delete | Use if the CSV/TSV contains row IDs of rows to delete.
-This option requires that a [row indentifier](http://dev.socrata.com/docs/row-identifiers.html) be set on the dataset. *This is not yet supported in DataSync.*
+This option requires that a [row indentifier](http://dev.socrata.com/docs/row-identifiers.html) be set on the dataset.

 #### CSV or TSV Settings